erszcz/msc-thesis/dfly-multiboot.md

-If not for the aforementioned flexibility of Multiboot, this ELF requirement would lead to a serious problem for booting DragonFly BSD, whose kernels are stored as ELF files, with GRUB.
+If not for the aforementioned flexibility of Multiboot, this ELF requirement would lead to a serious problem for booting DragonFly BSD with GRUB, because of the kernel being natively stored as an ELF file.

 TODO: describe embedding of the multiboot header, linker script, asm declarations